-Building confidence in reading came only after M learned to love reading which took some time.
+Building confidence in reading came after M learned to love reading which took some time.
 We started out by choosing lots of funny stories.
 She adored finding witty books that made her laugh.
 It kept pushing her forward.
 One of the things early on that I made sure to never do was reading summaries or book reports or anything like that.
 It is my own opinion (and maybe others have success using those tools), but for us, it would have killed the excitement of the story.
 After M completed a book, I’d ask her to tell me about it.
 Or, we would chat about what was happening in her stories periodically.
-But, I would never make her write about it, or look up answers to questions, etc. I wanted her to just read for fun.
-To love reading.
-To love stories.
-To not have any further requirements other than to read and enjoy it.
+Because I wanted her to find reading fun, we never tied written reading comprehension into the mix.
+Learning to love reading stories was the goal.
+I really feel that success that first year came largely from the freedom to enjoy stories without further requirements.

 It turns out, for M, this approach worked.
 She learned to love reading, and she now begs to spend time reading.
 She doesn’t associate reading with further requirements, and she reads for her interest now.
 It is wonderful.

 Aside from independent reading we also use this approach when reading stories together.
 Recently, we started reading Wonder by R.J.
 Palacio as a read aloud.
 This book is terrific for 4th and 5th grade, and while I read, M draws, knits, or works on some other handwork craft.
 We stop and discuss things as they come up in the book.
 Sometimes I ask her open-ended questions which get our conversation going.
 Sometimes she stops me, and we clarify what something means together.
 This book has been fascinating because of the individual character focus and also the underlying kindness theme.
 There are so many opportunities to pause and discuss things that are important in this book, and I think it will be more memorable and more impactful than if I had her read it alone and write a book report.